Search sheldonbrown.com and sheldonbrown.org

 The rim is a used Mavic Reflex.
 It is a socketed double walled rim (yay!), but anodized and with welded joint (boo!).

 Spokes are DT straight gauge.
 I was trying to do this cheaply, and the LBS where I bought them didn't have butted spokes in the lengths I needed anyway.
 In fact, they only had spokes of even length, and my calculations called for odd lengths after rounding down.
 In the end I got two of the lengths rounded quite a bit down, and the other two rounded slightly up.
 It worked okay.

 Hub is some Shimano high flange that I found used; needless to say I broke the wheel building rule against re-lacing a hub in a different pattern.
 Bearing races appeared to be in excellent condition; I replaced the shot cones and bearings for a paltry sum.

 The use of musical pitch to determine spoke tension is explained in Glenn's New Complete Bicycle Manual revised and updated by John Allen (1987 Crown Publishers, Inc. New York ISBN 0-517-54313-3) p.380.
 This article is also available on the Web at http://sheldonbrown.com/spoke-pitch.html

-A useful set of charts for determining spoke lengths may be found in Sutherland's Handbook for Bicycle Mechanics by Howard Sutherland, Sutherland Publications, Box 9061, Berkeley, California 94709.
+A useful set of charts for determining spoke lengths may be found in the 6th edition of Sutherland's Handbook for Bicycle Mechanics by Howard Sutherland et al, Sutherland Publications, Box 9061, Berkeley, California 94709.
 ISBN 0-914578-06-5